FLighter7/a1-notation/docs/constructor.md

 **Warning:** `{a1Start: "A1:A1", a1End: "B2"} -> A1:A1`, because ":" is provided.

-**Note:** If the constructor can't define any of column/row start/end values, an error will be thrown
+**Note:** If the constructor can't define any of column/row start/end values, an error will be thrown.

 #### Examples